oMalyugina/wrapper/README.md

 #### Description
 I wrote a Wrapper for regularized logistic regression.

-I rewrote interface from the task description as abstract IWrapper class which is implemented with the class LogRegWrapper.
+I rewrote interface as abstract IWrapper class which is implemented with the class LogRegWrapper.

 I suggest that input data is correct so I don't check them.